 (This post is the first in a revised and updated version of a series on strategy that I published some time ago.
 It’s just as relevant as ever.)
 Strategy – what a wonderful word.
 Unfortunately, it gets all too bogged

-[This post has lately been one of my more popular articles.
+[This post has been one of my more popular articles.
 Enjoy!]
 While discussing leadership with one of my coaching clients, he commented that part of his leadership development came through owning his own business a number of years ago.
-Having
+Having to

 It’s Not Enough to Make a Plan It’s frustrating to see succession plans put in place that don’t deliver the results you expect.
 But there are ways to manage succession that are purposeful, proactive and powerful, that most people and corporations don’t undertake